 - provide evidence of excellent academic achievement before starting University (see below).

 The Talent Scholarships Panel will give significant weight to academic attainment.
 As the scholarships are competitive, the level of academic attainment necessary to obtain a scholarship will depend on the field of applicants in any given year.
-The Panel would, however, normally expect a Talent Scholarship holder to have minimum qualifications that were broadly comparable with AABB at Higher.
+The Panel would, however, normally expect a Talent Scholarship holder to have minimum qualifications that were broadly comparable to their UCAS offer: BBBB-AABB at Higher.

 SWAP applicants are required to have a minimum of ABB.

 1 A and 1 B

 (Applications from students participating in other access programmes will be considered on individual merit)